aadroher/cereal/README.md

   - `timestamp` represents the lower bound of the interval.
   - `values` holds a collection of key-value pairs, where the key is the name of the metric and the value the average of the metric records for that name in that period.
 - The application has a single [MetricsController controller](./server/app/controllers/metrics_controller.rb) which:
-  - Exposes the regular Rails method for creatinc metric records.
+  - Exposes the regular Rails method for creating metric records.
-  - Has a "custom" `averages` method with partially validates the URL query params and passess them donw to the model `Metric#averages` method.
+  - Has a "custom" `averages` method with partially validates the URL query params and passess them down to the model `Metric.averages` class method.
-- In turn, the [Metric model](./server/app/models/metric.rb) has a collection class methods (are they called "static" in Ruby, too?) which call the DB and prepare the requested averages.
+- In turn, the [Metric model](./server/app/models/metric.rb) has a collection of class methods (are they called "static" in Ruby, too?) which call the DB and prepare the requested averages.

 ### Storage

 - As you can see in [`Metric.averages`](./server/app/models/metric.rb#L4) most of the calculation of the averages is done on the DB itself.
 The metric records are grouped by both the value of `name` and the lower bound of the intervals of `bin_size` length in seconds.
 This lower bound is calculated by making use of the integer division function of SQLite on the numerical representation of the timestamp in seconds.

 ## To Do and Next Steps

-No doubt that the code in this repo is still a work in progress and a bit rought on the edges.
+No doubt that the code in this repo is still a work in progress and a bit rough on the edges.
 There are some caveats and improvements that I can already spot at its current stage.

 These are notes on _some_ of them: